Asynchronous API

 This section details the asynchronous components of the pipmaster library, primarily found within the pipmaster.async_package_manager module.

-Provides an async class and functions to interact with pip asynchronously.
+Provides async class and functions with ASCIIColors status indicators.

 Bases: object

 Manages Python package installations and queries using pip asynchronously.
-Mirrors the synchronous PackageManager interface but uses async methods.
+Enhanced with ASCIIColors visual feedback.

 async install(package: str, index_url: str | None = None, force_reinstall: bool = False, upgrade: bool = True, extra_args: List[str] | None = None, dry_run: bool = False, verbose: bool = False) bool[source]